Fast Switching in Mixed-Integer Model Predictive Control: Control Input Rounding

 \section{Control Input Rounding}

 The idea is to derive a suboptimal but integer feasible control sequence $\omegasmu{x}$ from the relaxed control law $\xmu{x}$ for all $x \in \levVN{\rho}\subseteq \feasibleset$.
-From \cite{Sager2010,Kirches2020}, we extract that the state approximation error is bounded if the integrated control rounding error is bounded.
-We tailor the continuous-time formulation in \cite{Sager2010,Kirches2020} to our discrete-time formulation.

-In order to apply the results from \cite{Sager2010,Kirches2020}, we require further mild assumptions about the original system properties. \begin{assum}[Lipschitz Continuity] The vector field $f$ is Lipschitz continuous in its first argument on every compact subset of $\feasiblesetc$ with Lipschitz constant $L>0$. \end{assum} \begin{assum}[Differentiability] The continuous mapping $t\mapsto \fc{ { \xc{t}, v^{i} } }$ is differentiable a.e. and its derivative admits an upper bound $C>0$ such that
+From \cite{Sager2010,Kirches2020}, we extract that the state approximation error is linearly dependent on the integrated control rounding error.
+To apply the results from \cite{Sager2010,Kirches2020}, we require mild assumptions about the original system properties. \begin{assum}[Lipschitz Continuity] The vector field $f$ is Lipschitz continuous in its first argument on every compact subset of $\feasiblesetc$ with Lipschitz constant $L>0$. \end{assum} \begin{assum}[Differentiability] The continuous mapping $t\mapsto \fc{ { \xc{t}, v^{i} } }$ is differentiable a.e. and its derivative admits an upper bound $C>0$ such that

 holds for all $v^{i}\in\Omega $ and $t \in[0,\tf]$ a.e. with $\xc{t}\in\feasiblesetc$. \end{assum} \begin{assum}[Boundedness] The continuous mapping $t\mapsto \fc{ { \xc{t}, v^{i} } }$ is bounded by some $M>0$ such that